christophhart/HISE/README.md

 - **Tiny C Compiler** Awesome little compiler that translates C files into machine code within milliseconds.
 It is embedded into HISE as development tool.
 The compiler is LGPL licenced, so it is linked dynamically into HISE, but for closed source plugins, the C files will be compiled by a "real" compiler anyway.
 - **Kiss FFT**: A easy and C-only FFT library with a clean interface and acceptable performance.
 It is used as fallback FFT when the IPP library is not available.
 - **WDL** (just for the convolution, it might get sorted out in the future)
+- **MDA Plugins**: a collection of audio effects recently published as open source project.
 - some other public domain code taken from various sources (music-dsp.org, etc.).